LISTERINE/docker-private-registry/readme.md

 # Usage
 To run a private registry, launch a container from this image and bind a volume with your SSL cert and key and then specify environment variables to define the certificate and key in the container.
-For example:
+This is contained in:

+`sh docker-run.sh`

+Don't forget to build the image from the included Dockerfile.
+While in the directory with the Dockerfile, run:

+`docker build -t shipyard:private-registry .`

+or customize docker-run.sh to your liking:

 `docker run -i -t -p 5001:5001 -v /path/to/cert_and_key:/opt/ssl -e SSL_CERT_PATH=/opt/ssl/cert.crt -e SSL_CERT_KEY_PATH=/opt/ssl/cert.key shipyard/docker-private-registry`

-You can also edit docker_run.sh to your liking and run:

-`sh docker-run.sh`

 # SSL
 Until https://github.com/dotcloud/docker/pull/2687 is fixed, a valid (from a